conery/dexter/docs/tut_review.md

 You can type part of a command name and then hit the tab key.
 If the part you typed is sufficient to distinguish the account from all the other accounts Dexter will fill in the rest of the name for you.

-Suppose this transaction is something that should go in the household expenses category, `expense:home:household`.
+This transaction is something that should go in the restaurant expenses category, `expense:food:restaurant`.
-That account has an abbreviation of "household".
+That account has an abbreviation of "restaurant".
-Type "house" and hit the tab key.
+Type "re" and hit the tab key.
-Dexter will fill in the rest, and the line will show "household".
+Dexter will fill in the rest, and the line will show "restaurant".
 Now hit the return key, and you can see Dexter has expanded the abbreviation into the full account name:

 ![Review Final](images/review.final.png)